ecmwf/earthkit-maps/docs/index.md

-# Welcome to magpye's documentation!
+# Welcome to the earthkit.maps documentation!

 Geospatial visualisation tools and templates.